 Even where models have been fully rationalised and prepared for multiple assumptions to meet each basis' requirements, some planning will be useful to meet the financial reporting outputs.
 This may involve communicating with accounting, financial control and planning teams amongst others.
-An example is expenses: under common UK accounting practices firms often set up a claims handling reserve, with the aim of provisioning for the run off of claims over the long-term which, as well as matching the long-term reporting of claims costs, sets up some allowance to manage claims in the case of default.
-However, regulatory reporting may not require separate disclosures and may need expense strain considered instead.
+An example is expenses: under common UK accounting practices firms often set up a claims handling reserve, with the aim of provisioning for the run off of claims over the long-term which, as well as matching the long-term reporting of claims costs.
+However, regulatory reporting may not require separate disclosures and may need expense strain versus lower premium than planned considered instead.
 Therefore flexibility will be important.